Ladies' Night (play)

 Ladies' Night (sometimes marketed as Ladies' Night in a Turkish Bath) is a three-act play originally written by Charlton Andrews and later reworked by Avery Hopwood.
 The play was a sex farce with part of the action set in a Turkish bath instead of a bedroom.
-A. H. Woods staged it on Broadway, where opened under the direction of Bertram Harrison on August 9, 1920 at the Eltinge 42nd Street Theatre.
+A. H. Woods staged it on Broadway, where it opened under the direction of Bertram Harrison on August 9, 1920 at the Eltinge 42nd Street Theatre.
 Ladies' Night had a run of 375 performances with the final curtain falling in June 1921.
 It was revived on Broadway in adapted forms in 1945 and 1950.

 Plot

 Jimmy Walters is a married man who avoids many social events because of his strong reaction to women who wear modern fashions that expose their bodies.
 His wife, Dulcy, is annoyed by his behavior.
 Their friends – the couples Alicia and Fred, and Mimi and Cort – make fun of him.
 Fred and Cort believe they can cure his anxieties by taking him to a masquerade ball where he will see many women in scanty attire.
 On the same evening, Alicia and Mimi will take Dulcy to the Larchmont Baths, which is hosting a ladies night event for women only.

 The second act begins with the group of men dressed in drag for the masquerade, which has been raided by the police.
 They flee through the first open window they find, which puts them inside the Larchmont Baths.
 The men pretend to be women to avoid being discovered, a pretense that is made more difficult by Jimmy's reactions to the many barely-clothed women in the baths.
 In the final act, the couples return to the Walters' apartment, where the men must explain their presence in the baths.
 As a result of his adventure, Jimmy is cured of his exaggerated response to women's bodies.